 Gaya Island Resort is a beautiful, lush property which can be found on the idyllic Gaya Island.
 This is a stunning property offering guests the perfect tropical getaway.
 This 5-star resort has 121 well-appointed rooms, and for transfers, there’s a speedboat offered to guests.

 It also includes 4 bars and restaurants, including an impressive rooftop eatery, and a swim-up bar.
 For those who want a little more privacy, dining is also offered in the secluded private beach as well.
 Other facilities include free WiFi, an outdoor pool, fitness centre, spa.
 Fishing and outdoor walks are also offered to guests.

 So there you have it!
 Hopefully, you’ve enjoyed this guide on island hopping around Kota Kinabalu.
-You can read our full Kota Kinabalu itinerary guide here as well as exactly how to get to Kota Kinabalu from KL here.
+You can read our full Kota Kinabalu itinerary guide here, all the best Kota Kinabalu tour here as well as exactly how to get to Kota Kinabalu from KL here.
 Otherwise, all our Kota Kinabalu guides are here.

 Planning a trip to Malaysia?
 Have any questions?
 Join our Malaysia Travel Planning Facebook group here now!
 It’s the perfect place to ask any questions and to be inspired!